kt140/ECE445_SeniorDesign/Notebooks/Lukas/ReadMe.md

 ![](/images_markdown/DCP-short-mode.PNG)

 This allows the device to bypass the USB communication protocol, and directly connect to the internal battery.
 We can further ensure that the external USB device is recieving the correct power, by manipulating the voltage potential on either of the D- or D+ lines.
 The Divider 2 charging scheme is used for
 10-W adapters, and applies 2.7 V on the D+ line and 2 V is applied on the D– line, as show below.
 Fortunately, the TPS2513 is in stock on [Digikey](https://www.digikey.com/en/products/detail/texas-instruments/TPS2513ADBVR/4494483#mktPlaceViewSection "Digikey"), and configures these two lines for us.
 This drastically simplifies the amount of work required to configure the USB port, where the TPS2513 automatically detects the power requirement of the input usb port.
+This further matches the simple Female USB connectors available [here](https://www.digikey.com/en/products/detail/sparkfun-electronics/BOB-12700/5762450?utm_adgroup=Adapter%2C%20Breakout%20Boards&utm_source=google&utm_medium=cpc&utm_campaign=Shopping_Product_Prototyping%2C%20Fabrication%20Products&utm_term=&utm_content=Adapter%2C%20Breakout%20Boards&gclid=CjwKCAjw_tWRBhAwEiwALxFPobpQSucNdZ-V3F0eN1F23PQx7BZaxLHDijavc5yAr-V-B6fmEHjo6BoCjKIQAvD_BwE "here").

 ![](/images_markdown/DCP-10w.PNG)

 ![](/images_markdown/Ideal-DCP-config.png)

+If this does not work, there is also the option of buying a premade board to do this for us, and simply interface [this board](https://www.seeedstudio.com/Lipo-Rider-Plus-p-4204.html?gclid=CjwKCAjw_tWRBhAwEiwALxFPoR--l6bB3jGPfZKoGkSbGB3EaNlgAs9KFKoq4bSAiMn4nbsBqeK3YBoCO0kQAvD_BwE "this board") with MPPT.